-Note that this list is current as of the date of adoption of the design guidelines.
-Refer to Section 3.11.4.7.D for any updates that may occur.
+Refer to the corresponding column in the Design Guideline Authority table on pages 10-11 for a list of guidelines that inform COA Review Elements.
 The Design Guidelines are a tool for preparing and evaluating development applications in the Walkable Residential and Walkable Mixed Use subdistricts of the Blue Hill District, as shown on the Town of Chapel Hill Official Zoning Map.
 Applicants should consult the Design Guidelines to understand how a project can best meet the intent of LUMO 3.11, and to understand the opportunity for flexibility with the review of design alternatives.
 For Town staff and the Community Design Commission, the Design Guidelines inform the following three aspects of design review:

-CERTIFICATE OF APPROPRIATENESS REVIEW ELEMENTS
+COA REVIEW ELEMENTS